 Priority Mail rates rose slightly in January this year, so make sure you’re aware of the new prices.

-We’ve summarized the costs for shipping different mail weights to Zones 1-8 below:
+We’ve summarized the costs for the most common mail weights when shipping to Zones 1-8:

 |Max Weight||1 & 2||3||4||5||6||7||8|